-- 1. The committee consists of the Associate Chair for Undergraduate Studies as an ex officio member and at least two additional members appointed annually by the Chair from the tenure-track and specialized Department faculty. - 2.
-The Associate Chair for Undergraduate Studies serves as the chair of the committee. - 3.
-The committee is responsible for oversight of the Departmental undergraduate degree programs and courses, including the approval of new undergraduate courses and modifications to existing undergraduate courses. - 4.
-The committee is responsible for the oversight of the admission of students into Departmental undergraduate degree programs and their progress in these programs. - 5.
-The committee coordinates with the appropriate departments the scheduling of and publicity for undergraduate courses for which the Department has responsibility. - 6.
-The committee considers and proposes to the tenure-track Department faculty: - a. modifications to Departmental undergraduate degree programs; - b. new Department undergraduate courses and undergraduate degree programs; - c. modifications to the Department's commitments to regularly offer undergraduate courses in support of other departments' programs. - 7.
-A proposal of the committee is adopted upon a majority affirmative vote of the tenure-track Department faculty.
+- a) The committee consists of the Associate Chair for Undergraduate Studies as an ex officio member and at least two additional members appointed annually by the Chair from the tenure-track and specialized Department faculty. - b) The Associate Chair for Undergraduate Studies serves as the chair of the committee. - c) The committee is responsible for oversight of the Departmental undergraduate degree programs and courses, including the approval of new undergraduate courses and modifications to existing undergraduate courses. - d) The committee is responsible for the oversight of the admission of students into Departmental undergraduate degree programs and their progress in these programs. - e) The committee coordinates with the appropriate departments the scheduling of and publicity for undergraduate courses for which the Department has responsibility. - f) The committee considers and proposes to the tenure-track Department faculty: - modifications to Departmental undergraduate degree. - new Department undergraduate courses and undergraduate degree programs. - o modifications to the Department's commitments to regularly offer undergraduate courses in support of other departments' programs. - g) A proposal of the committee is adopted upon a majority affirmative vote of the tenuretrack Department faculty.